-We have performed a review for the accompanying interim consolidated statement of financial position of E-Finance for Financial and digital investment Company (S.A.E) as at June 30, 2021 and the related interim consolidated statements of profit or loss, comprehensive income, changes in equity, and cash flows for the period ended June 30, 2021, and a summary of significant accounting policies and other explanatory notes.
+We have performed a review for the accompanying interim consolidated statement of financial position of E-Finance for Digital and Financial Investment Group (E-Finance for technology solutions (Formerly)) (S.A.E) as at September 30, 2021 and the related interim consolidated statements of profit or loss, comprehensive income, changes in equity, and cash flows for the period ended September 30, 2021, and a summary of significant accounting policies and other explanatory notes.
 Management is responsible for the preparation and fair presentation of these interim financial statements in accordance with Egyptian Accounting Standard No. (30) "Interim Financial Reporting".
 Our responsibility is to express a conclusion on these interim consolidated financial statements based on our review.